Zipline Standards and Braking Trolleys

 All spring arrays need to be tested; always document testing and training.

-Most Utah Ski Resorts utilize spring arrays and auto braking zipline trolleys from the original trolley design at Park City Mountain Resort.
+Most Utah Ski Resorts utilize spring arrays and auto braking zipline trolleys.
+Troy designed and built the original spring array at Park City Mountain Resort.